DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-In this second part of how to use the roto brush tool to do rotoscoping in After Effects, we’ll dive deeper into the advanced settings of Roto Brush 2.0.
+In this second part of our tutorial on using the roto brush tool to do rotoscoping in After Effects, we’ll dive deeper into the advanced settings of Roto Brush 2.0.

-In Part 1 of the Roto Brush tutorial, we covered all the basics of how to roto basic shapes, refining the edge, and freezing the propagation.
-If you’re new to rotoscoping in After Effects, I suggest you read part one first.
+In Part 1 of the Roto Brush tutorial, we covered all the basics of rotoscoping basic shapes, refining the edge, and freezing the propagation.
+If you’re new to rotoscoping in After Effects.

 1. Version and Quality Settings